sccheah3/lister/README.md

 You guessed it, this project is Just Another To-Do List.

 *TL;DR: App is a To-Do list with virtually infinite sublists.
 Backend uses Django Rest Framework.
 Frontend uses React.
-Features include user token authentication, searching, filtering, and loop-detection.*
+Features include user token authentication, searching, filtering, and cycle-detection.*

 Technologies Used: Django Rest Framework, React.js, Nginx, and Gunicorn